HenriqueCSJ/henriquecsj.github.io/_posts/2022-08-12-how-can-spin-orbit-coupling-allow-interactions-between-states-with-different-multiplicities.md

 > This whole text was riginally posted [here](https://chemistry.stackexchange.com/questions/159555/how-can-spin-orbit-coupling-allow-interactions-between-states-with-different-mul).
 {: .prompt-info }

-Here's a longer sketch of what Paul's comment is describing.

 In the *absence* of spin–orbit coupling (SOC), the available states have well-defined spin and orbital angular momentum components which can be separated.
 We could, for example, write the total wavefunction as a product of spin and orbital components:

 $$|\psi\rangle = |\chi_{\text{spin}}\phi_{\text{orbital}}\rangle \cong |\chi_{\text{spin}}\rangle \otimes |\phi_{\text{orbital}}\rangle. \tag{1}$$